 13 Common Wedding Seating Chart Mistakes and How to Fix Them

-13 Common Wedding Seating Chart Mistakes (and What to Do Instead)
+Home » Blog » 13 Common Wedding Seating Chart Mistakes and How to Fix Them

 1. Skipping the Seating Chart Altogether

 Letting guests pick their own seats may sound relaxed, but it usually creates stress, cliques, awkwardness, and empty chairs.
-You will also end up needing more center pieces due to the extra tables needed because guests will not fill in the tables.
+You will also end up needing more centerpieces due to the extra tables needed, because guests will not fill in the tables.
+Also, if you are having a plated dinner, assigned tables are a must in order to get the correct meals to the correct guests.

 Do this instead: Even for casual weddings, assigned tables give guests structure and prevent confusion.
 Escort cards or a simple chart go a long way in making everyone feel welcome and comfortable.